In CHAPTER 3, we saw the River of Time.

 An activity in the Progressive Aspect is something in progress.
 Progress may be a changing condition, state, or activity.
 It can mean betterment, but it not always does.

 An activity in the Perfect Aspect is something regarded to a point in time.
 The name “perfect” comes from Latin.
 For grammar, it has nothing to do with faults, flaws, or their absence.
 It tells about effects to a time.

-To use a Progressive or Perfect pattern, we adapt the be and the have for the PRESENT, PAST, or FUTURE.
-We also mind the grammatical person.
+To use a Progressive or Perfect pattern, we adapt the be or the have for the PRESENT, PAST, or FUTURE.

 What is it that auxiliaries assist?
 We can say they keep company to head verbs.
 Our head verbs are words to tell activities or faculties, as to learn, to read, or to write.